 Imbibers in the 1920’s may have been relegated to bathtub gin and white lightning, but bartenders and classy drinkers today now know the clean taste, mixability, and versatility that can be had with vodka.
 In truth, a great vodka can make that next cocktail the cat’s meow!

-To honor and celebrate this landmark in cocktail history, Azzurre Spirits has assembled a list of Repeal Day Trivia terms from author Mark McCutcheon’s Writer’s Guide To Everyday Life From Prohibition Through World War II, along with Prohibition inspired cocktails that put a modern twist on the classics.
+It’s clear that alcohol has been an important aspect of cultures, and to honor and celebrate this landmark in cocktail history, Azzurre Spirits has assembled a list of Repeal Day Trivia terms from author Mark McCutcheon’s Writer’s Guide To Everyday Life From Prohibition Through World War II, along with Prohibition inspired cocktails that put a modern twist on the classics.

 - BEE’S KNEES – An extraordinary person, thing, idea; the ultimate also “Cat’s Meow”